ANZ picks Google Cloud to speed up banker insights

 "The cloud based platform can give our bankers meaningful data insights instantly, as it allows us to process data 250 times faster," Raines said.

-"Over time we can help customers make informed business decisions more quickly on issues like liquidity, risk and cash management, or strategic calls like store locations, inventory and market positioning," Raines added.
+"Over time we can help customers make informed business decisions more quickly on issues like liquidity, risk and cash management, or strategic calls like store locations, inventory and market positioning."

-ANZ selected Google Cloud's platform following a proof-of-concept that used cloud technology to analyse aggregated, deidentified data sets for customer insights, which was previously done manually.
+ANZ selected Google Cloud's platform following a proof-of-concept that used cloud technology to analyse aggregated, de-identified data sets for customer insights, which was previously done manually.

-"Our teams are collaborating to deliver value across the Google Cloud Platform, with focus on where it matters most for customers in analytics, application development capabilities and machine learning to accelerate innovation across the bank," said Colin Timm, Google Cloud country director, Australia and New Zealand.
+"Our teams are collaborating to deliver value across the Google Cloud Platform, with focus on where it matters most for customers in analytics, application development capabilities and machine learning to accelerate innovation across the bank," added Colin Timm, country director of A/NZ at Google Cloud.

 Join the CIO Australia group on LinkedIn.
 The group is open to CIOs, IT Directors, COOs, CTOs and senior IT managers.